 Seminars and Performances

-The Musical Theater Songwriting Program will meet weekly on Tuesdays between 4:30-7:30 pm.
+The Musical Theater Songwriting Program will meet weekly on Tuesdays between 5-8pm at the NYYS offices, located at 110 West 40th Street, New York, NY.

-Sharing of student works will take place throughout the year and culminate in a public performance at one of NYC's iconic cabaret venues, Joe's Pub.
+Sharing of student works will take place throughout the year and culminate in a public performance at one of NYC's iconic cabaret venues, Joe's Pub in May, 2023.

 By the end of the season, students in the Musical Theater Songwriting program will: